 Listed below are a few possible applications that you might use this economic analysis software for:

-Note: This internal rate of return calculator is often simply refereed to as an irr calculator.
+Note: This internal rate of return calculator is often simply referred to as an irr calculator.